Skip to Content

 What are the best canned beans for chili?

-Canned beans tend to have a softer texture than dry beans, so if you prefer them to be firm, consider using cooked dry beans or canned kidney beans since they retain their structure more than other varieties.
+Save time in the kitchen by using canned beans.
+Canned beans tend to have a softer texture than dry beans, so if you prefer your beans to be firm, consider using cooked dry beans or canned kidney beans since they retain their structure more than other varieties.
 For smooth and creamy chili, I recommend canned pinto or black beans.

 What’s the best bean to meat ratio?

-Ultimately, the best bean-to-meat ratio for chili is a matter of personal preference- feel free to experiment and find what you like; I tend to use one can (14 ounces) of beans for every pound of meat or vegetables.
+Ultimately, the best bean-to-meat ratio for chili is a matter of personal preference- feel free to experiment and find what you like.
+I use one 14-ounce can of beans for every pound of meat or vegetables.